Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Both vitamin B6 and magnesium are important for speech development and improving communication skills.

-Zinc and vitamin C is essential for the pregnant mother as well as for autistic children after their birth.
+Zinc and vitamin C are essential for the pregnant mother as well as for autistic children after their birth.

-When the baby starts eating food the child should be provided with a vitamin-rich diet such as lemon, oranges, papaya, and pineapples and zinc-rich food such as eggs, legumes, and seeds.
+When the baby starts eating food, the child should be provided with a vitamin-rich diet, such as lemons, oranges, papayas, and pineapples, and zinc-rich food, such as eggs, legumes, and seeds.

 5. Fiber-Rich Foods